complytime/creme-brulee/README.md

 ##### Required GitHub curated skills courses to complete prior to the ComplyTime module

-> The required GitHub Skills courses will prepare you to interact with GitHub Issues, Pull Requests, and understand Git Flow.
-Completion of these exercises should take around 2 hours.
+> The required GitHub Skills courses will teach you how to work with GitHub Issues, Pull Requests, and understand Git Flow.
+This should take about two hours to complete.

   - Take the [Introduction to GitHub](https://github.com/skills/introduction-to-github) Skills course.
   - Take the [Communicate using Markdown](https://github.com/skills/communicate-using-markdown) GitHub Skills course.